Battle of Great Bridge

 The Battle of Great Bridge was fought December 9, 1775, in the area of Great Bridge, Virginia, early in the American Revolutionary War.
-The victory by colonial Virginia militia forces led to the departure of Royal Governor Lord Dunmore and any remaining vestiges of British power over the Colony of Virginia during the early days of the conflict.
+The refusal by colonial Virginia militia forces led to the departure of Royal Governor Lord Dunmore and any remaining vestiges of British power over the Colony of Virginia during the early days of the conflict.

 Following increasing political and military tensions in early 1775, both Dunmore and colonial rebel leaders recruited troops and engaged in a struggle for available military supplies.
 The struggle eventually focused on Norfolk, where Dunmore had taken refuge aboard a Royal Navy vessel.
 Dunmore's forces had fortified one side of a critical river crossing south of Norfolk at Great Bridge, while rebel forces had occupied the other side.
 In an attempt to break up the rebel gathering, Dunmore ordered an attack across the bridge, which was decisively repulsed.
 Colonel William Woodford, the Virginia militia commander at the battle, described it as "a second Bunker's Hill affair".

 Shortly thereafter, Norfolk, at the time a Loyalist center, was abandoned by Dunmore and the Tories, who fled to navy ships in the harbor.
-Rebel-occupied Norfolk was destroyed on January 1, 1776 in an action begun by Dunmore and completed by rebel forces.
+Insurgent-occupied Norfolk was destroyed on January 1, 1776 in an action begun by Dunmore and completed by insurgent forces.